meesterdude/look-over/README.md

 - sets how many times looks_good will try and match the element against the reference image.
 Handy to reduce fragility of tests due to animations and load times.
 Defaults to 1.

 #### default_within
-- a float between 0 and 1 that sets the default tolerance for visual differences. default is 0.01 (1%)
+- a float between 0 and 1 that sets the default tolerance for visual differences. default is 0.00001, which is strict but not absolute 0.
+Larger screenshots will be less sensitive to subtle differences as a percentage.

+#### fuzz
+- allows pixels to not need to match exactly. a string percentage value, provided to imagemagick as fuzz value for comparison. default is "10%"

 #### scale_amount
 - Retina mac screenshots are 2x actual size, so this scales them to be 1:1. default is 0.5, set to 1 to disable.